After ChatGPT, is Sam Altman now building a smartphone?

 Edited By: Divya | Published By: Divya | Published: Apr 27, 2026, 08:58 PM (IST)

 But before you jump to conclusions, this isn’t as simple as it sounds.
 Where is it coming from?
 Kuo suggested in a post on X that OpenAI is working with chipmakers like Qualcomm and MediaTek to develop processors for an AI-first device.
 According to him, Chinese manufacturer Luxshare could handle design and production.
-Also Read: Why Google invests billions in rival Anthropic amid growing AI race?
+Also Read: I’m skipping the ChatGPT palm reading viral trend, and you might want to too

 Here’s where things get a little confusing.
 Earlier reports suggested that Sam Altman is working with former Apple designer Jony Ive on a completely new kind of AI device, something that may not even look like a phone.
 In fact, Altman has previously hinted that this product could be a “third core device” alongside laptops and smartphones, not a replacement.